RsyncProject/rsync/rsync-ssl.1.md

 0.  `RSYNC_SSL_OPENSSL` Specifies the openssl executable to run when the connection type is set to openssl.
 If unspecified, the $PATH is searched for "openssl".
+0.  `RSYNC_SSL_GNUTLS` Specifies the gnutls-cli executable to run when the connection type is set to gnutls.
+If unspecified, the $PATH is searched for "gnutls-cli".
 0.  `RSYNC_SSL_STUNNEL` Specifies the stunnel executable to run when the connection type is set to stunnel.
 If unspecified, the $PATH is searched first for "stunnel4" and then for "stunnel".